 Bridgewater Residences on the Lake wouldn’t feel out of place in downtown Toronto.
 The property development is set to have over 150 units available, with the main tower reaching all the way to the 22nd story.
 The condos would have hotel-style amenities and an unobstructed view of Lake Ontario.
 When it comes to new condos, Burlington units are always close to shopping, parks and dining options.

 If one of your main concerns is getting in and out of Toronto on a daily basis, take a look at new listings in Glendor Towns.
-Not only are these new condos near the Burlington Go station and the QEW, they also have a clean and modern vibe to them.
-These Burlington homes start around 1400 sq. ft. all the way to 2000 sq. ft. and most of them have a driveway with a garage.
+Not only are these new condos near the Burlington GO Station and the QEW, but they also have a clean and modern vibe to them.
+These Burlington homes start around 1400 sq. ft. all the way to 2000 sq. ft., and most of them have a driveway with a garage.
 This property development, while not on the water, intersects with Brant Street and a quick drive south leads you right into Burlington’s downtown and harbour.

 You can expect a lot more condo developments happening near Brant Street.
 After all, this street is the centre of the Designated Urban Growth Centre.

 Burlington also has some of the nicest waterfront parks and trails of any city.
 Starting on the west end is the Royal Botanical Gardens (the largest garden in all of Canada with over 27 kilometres of trails), LaSalle Park, Burlington Golf and Country Club, Sioux Lookout Park, Palette Lakefront Park, Burloak Waterfront Park and just up Burloak drive is Bronte Creek Provincial Park.